 - Broker Pre-License Applied Real Estate Principles (15-hours interactive).

-Click here (then, on the right side, filter by the tag “pre-license”) to find information on and register for one of our upcoming 90-hr Illinois Broker Pre-License Courses.
+Click here to find information on and register for one of our online 75-hr Illinois Broker Pre-License Courses.

 |Begin Date||End Date||Time||Recurring||Registration Deadline||Cost|